rust-lang/rfcs/text/0000-failure-box.md

 As you can see, the implementation is different depending on the `ndebug` config.
 This in itself just makes an empty traceback.
-The bubbling of the error through stacktraces is created by another `ConstructFailure`:
+The bubbling of the error through tracebacks is created by another `ConstructFailure`:

 ```rust
 impl<E: Error> ConstructFailure<(Failure<E>,)> for Failure<E> {